ddhartma/Deep-Reinforcement-Learning-Theory-AlphaZero/README.md

     - it consists of a **Monte Carlo tree search**,
     - guided by a **deep neural network**.

-This is analogous to the way humans think about board games -- where professional players employ **hard calculations guides with intuitions**.
+This is analogous to the way humans think about board games -- where professional players combine **hard calculations with intuition**.

 - Paper [2017, Silver et al. Mastering the Game of Go without Human Knowledge --> AlphaGo Zero](https://discovery.ucl.ac.uk/id/eprint/10045895/1/agz_unformatted_nature.pdf)
 - Paper [2017, Silver et al., Mastering Chess and Shogi by Self-Play with aGeneral Reinforcement Learning Algorithm --> AlphaZero](https://arxiv.org/pdf/1712.01815.pdf)